-Money Matters – On Banking Fraud
+Money Matters – Spend your house

 Paul Lewis is an award-winning financial journalist and broadcaster.

 Enjoying this content?
-Download the Saga Magazine app, free!
+Subscribe to Saga Magazine!

-Article first published in Saga Magazine February 2021.
+Article first published in Saga Magazine March 2022

-The opinions expressed are those of the author and are not held by Saga unless specifically stated.
+Disclaimer <p><font size="-1">Saga Magazine is supported by its audience.
+When you purchase through links on our site or newsletter, we may earn affiliate commission.
+Everything we recommend is independently chosen irrespective of affiliate agreements.</font> </p> <p><font size="-1">The opinions expressed are those of the author and are not held by Saga unless specifically stated.
 The material is for general information only and does not constitute investment, tax, legal, medical or other form of advice.
 You should not rely on this information to make (or refrain from making) any decisions.
-Always obtain independent, professional advice for your own particular situation.
+Always obtain independent, professional advice for your own particular situation.</font></p>